-Uganda clearly spells out discipline as one of the aims and objectives of education at all levels of the education system .MOE (1991) However school discipline is deteriorating in Ugandan schools, as seen from the recent on and on strikes and burning of schools, by un known sources, though there is evidence to support that students have been cited as the perpetuators of this immoral inhuman acts and this can be attributed to the changing family structures, households in Uganda and the influx of foreign students coming to Uganda, a case in point are the Kenyan students who are known to be very aggressive and wild.
+Kenya clearly spells out discipline as one of the aims and objectives of education at all levels of the education system .MOE (1991) However school discipline is deteriorating in Kenyan schools, as seen from the recent on and on strikes and burning of schools, by un known sources, though there is evidence to support that have been cited as the perpetuators of this immoral inhuman acts and this can be attributed to the changing family structures, households in Kenya and the influx of foreign students coming to Kenya, a case in point are the Somalia border pupils who are known to be very aggressive and wild.
 As the saying goes "charity begins at home..."

-The family and home as we used to know it no longer exists.
-This is as a direct result of economic pressures that mean that, more and more parents spend time trying to make ends meet.
+There have been great changes, which are seen from the family pattern, this is as a direct result of economic pressures that mean that, more and more parents spend time trying to make ends meet.
 Children are deprived of parental care and guidance from an early age, and little problems with behavior that could be nipped in the bud go un-noticed until it is too late.
 Castle E, (1998).

-It starts however with parents because they are the children's first teachers and if they fail to find appropriate ways to discipline their children then the responsibility falls squarely on the shoulders of the teachers who cannot effectively discipline and teach the curriculum without the help and cooperation of the parents and children.
+It starts however with parents because they are the children's first teachers and if they fail to find appropriate ways to discipline their children then the responsibility falls squarely on the shoulders of the teachers who cannot effectively discipline and teach the curriculum without the help and co-operation of the parents and children.
 Myra Pollack Sadka and David Miller Sadka (2000)